Our Vision in Action:

 Direct aid to employees

-Subgrants to LACCD colleges and partners
+Subgrants to LACCD colleges and regional partners

 Aligned workforce development activities

 This approach ensures flexible, far-reaching support for recovery, rebuilding, and long-term resilience.
-Support has been distributed equitably across the district’s 900-square-mile footprint, with student and employee needs met regardless of campus affiliation.

 Our Impact

-$395,000 in direct grants to 44 employees (100% of projected)
+$395,000 in support to 44 employees

-$780,000 in subgrants to colleges and community partners (88% of projected)
+$949,000 in subgrants to colleges and community partners

 Student grants cover critical needs such as temporary housing, groceries, transportation, academic supplies, and emergency childcare.
 Employee aid has helped stabilize those facing parallel losses.
 Subgrants have enabled colleges and trusted partners to tailor relief to their campus communities.